TUDelft-CS4110/2016-0x90/summaries/Evolutionary-testing-of-classes-summary.md

 The classes that have been tested with the given tool belong to standard Java library and SDK version 1.4.0.

 ###Results
-The outcome of the generated tests that use chromosomes repeats the theoritical assumption that the branch coverage conducted by the experiment equals to 100%.
+The outcome of the generated tests that use chromosomes repeat the theoretical assumption that the branch coverage conducted by the experiment equals to 100%.
 On the other hand, the effectiveness of automatically generated tests to detect faults is to some extent high but not completely satisfying.

 ###Conclusions and Future Work
 The usage of genetic algorithm for the purpose of unit testing is considered as quite impressive.
 The generated test suites are completed in acceptable computation time.
 Future work will be dedicated to discover various criteria for evaluation of effectiveness of the algorith as it concerns data flow, fault exposing capability.
-Moreover, future work is recommended to include milti-class testing.
+Moreover, future work is recommended to include multi-class testing.